 Settlement Amounts:

 The settlement amount will depend on the type of transaction that is consummated.
-For any participant entering into a position closing transaction, the payment required will be the lesser of the net margin loss or the full amount of the initial opening transaction.
+For any participant entering into a position closing transaction, the payment required will be the purchase price accepted by the CalPX/CTS, less the original sales price, times the quantity of MWh purchased.

-Margin loss is defined as closing transaction price minus opening transaction price multiplied by the contract size and quantity executed.

 For any participant entering into a new open position, will be required to pay the full amount of the transaction using the same 5-day settlement timeline.

 These transactions will not affect any other settlement process or timeline currently in process within CalPX or CTS, using any net amounts.
 Thus, these transactions shall be viewed as stand-alone and these terms and agreements deemed accepted by participants entering into a transaction in this process.